chicken stir fry served over rice in a black bowl with chop sticks

 Finding such large chicken breasts is a fairly new thing.
 Years ago, chicken farmers were not growing their meat birds to be that large.

-Anyway, the point is, if you have a huge chicken breast, you will only need one half of the breast.
+Anyway, as far at this recipe goes, if you have a huge chicken breast you will only need one half of the breast.
 Not both sides.

 This is WHAT TO DO:

-Chop the vegetables.
-Cut the celery stalks into 1/4 inch pieces, the red pepper into bite sized pieces, and cut the garlic and scallion into a small chop, using the green stems of the scallions as well as the white bulb.
+Cut the celery stalks into 1/4 inch slices, the red pepper into bite sized pieces.
+Cut the garlic and scallion up pretty small.
+Use the green stems of the scallions as well as the white bulb.

 Cut the chicken into bite sized pieces.
 The size of the pieces aren’t as important as getting them as uniform in size as possible.
-The uniform size will ensure all your chicken will be done at the same time, as long as you have been stirring them while they are cooking.
+The uniform size will ensure all your chicken will be done at the same time.

 Are you serving over a bed of rice or noodles?